SteveBz/MoonRabbit/README.md

 # Moon Rabbit CO2 Sensor (Raspberry Pi, scd30, bme280, flask & python)
 A Raspberry Pi powered CO2 monitoring station using Python and Flask
 If starting with blank micro SD card:
-## Flash th Micro SD card with the Rapberry Pi Imager
+## Flash the Micro SD card with the Rapberry Pi Imager
 #Use settings: "Raspberry Pi Zero 2 W", "64 Bit2,